-Onboard wheelchairs are available on most Qantas aircraft.
+Onboard wheelchairs are available on Qantas aircraft (with the exception of the Boeing 717, Bombadier Dash 8-Q300 and Bombadier Dash 8- Q400).
 These allow passengers to be escorted to and from the aircraft toilets.
 Qantas' wide-bodied aircraft and some narrow-bodied aircraft have toilet facilities for customers with disabilities.
 Where you are not travelling with an escort or carer, cabin crew can assist you to and from the door of the aircraft toilet.

 Seats in emergency exit rows and seats on the upper deck of the Boeing 747 are not available to passengers who have mobility limitations.